Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: A presheaf model of

 \mypar{Exceptions and destructors} Exceptions need to be chosen among central objects in order to define a strength for the exception monad.
-Semantically, we ask for objects that commute with all other objects $A$ in a coherent way.
-Those are the objects in the \emph{Drinfeld center} of $\Lcat$.
+We ask for objects that commute with all other objects $A$ in a coherent way.
+Those are the objects in the \emph{Drinfeld centre} of $\Ccat$ (as defined e.g. in \cite[§3]{Muger03}).